edersoncorbari/socket-two-way/README.md

 $ ./configure
 ```

 Ready!
 You may need to export Qt's PATH's.
+You can use QtCreator too, but I have not tested it.

  ### Testing ###